Historical Paris monuments in France - Page 2

 Argonaute Submarine in Paris

-The Argonaute is a real submarine that served in the French Navy before being decommissioned, and eventually this become one of the many unusual tourist attractions in Paris that sees thousands of visitors every year.
+The Argonaute is a real submarine that served in the French Navy before being decommissioned, and eventually this become one of the many unusual Paris monument that sees thousands of visitors every year.

 Place des Victoires in Paris

-Located on the border of the 1st and 2nd Arrondissements of Paris, the Place des Victoires was the first circular place of its kind and it was built around a statue in honour of King Louis XIV.
+This is one of the historical Paris monuments that's located on the border of the 1st and 2nd Arrondissements of Paris, which was the first circular place of its kind and it was built around a statue in honour of King Louis XIV.

 Hotel de Sully Mansion House in Paris

-The Hotel de Sully is also known as the Hotel de Bethune-Sully was a private mansion house built in the 1600s, then over 250 years later it was listed as an historical monument in Paris in 1862, partly due to its incredible architecture.
+The Hotel de Sully is also known as the Hotel de Bethune-Sully was a private mansion house built in the 1600s, then over 250 years later it was listed as an historical Paris monument in 1862, partly due to its incredible architecture.

 Flamme de la Liberte Monument in Paris

-The Flamme de la Liberte, which basically translates to Liberty Flame, is just one of the many monuments in Paris, but it has became most well known as a stele or commemorative monument as a tribute to Princess Diana after her death in the car accident in Paris.
+The Flamme de la Liberte, which basically translates to Liberty Flame, is just one of the many Paris monuments, but it has became most well known as a stele or commemorative monument as a tribute to Princess Diana after her death in the car accident in Paris.

 Musee du Jeu de Paume Museum in Paris

-Located within the Tuileries Gardens, the Musee du Jeu de Paume is a fascinating museum in Paris that provides exhibitions on photography, film, cinema and video from the 19th century through to the 21st century and even supports internet art through its website.
+Located within the Tuileries Gardens, the Musee du Jeu de Paume is a fascinating Paris museum that provides exhibitions on photography, film, cinema and video from the 19th century through to the 21st century and even supports internet art through its website.

 Moulin Rouge Cabaret in Paris

-The Moulin Rouge has become one of the icons in Paris and this is a cabaret venue, which many think of as the home of the French Cancan, and even today, after well over 100 years, it still attracts visitors from all over the world that want to experience this famous tourist attraction in Paris.
+The Moulin Rouge has become one of the icons in Paris and one of the historical Paris monuments, which is the home of the French Cancan, and even today, after well over 100 years, it still attracts visitors from all over the world that want to experience this famous Paris tourist attraction.

 Opera Bastille in Paris